Five tricks to customize your mailbox view

 See How to set Outlook to download only E-mail headers for more details.

 You can use the Send/Receive Settings to specify a limit on message size for messages automatically downloaded in the Inbox.

 See Limiting the incoming message size for more details.

 5. Add and remove columns

-See Add and remove columns in Outlook for more details.
+See Adding and Removing Columns for more details.